 Yes, fibre optic networks are more secure than other services.

 - Traditional copper wire emits electrical signals that can be picked up with special listening equipment.

 Optical fibre is immune to electrical interference and has zero electrical emissions.
 A fibre connection must be interrupted to intercept a signal, which is easily detectable.

 Who will provide my internet service?

-There will be a list of internet service providers who will have access to the County’s network.
-You can choose to sign up wth any one of them.
+The following internet service providers will have access to the County’s network.
+You can choose to sign up with any one of them.

 Who will own the fibre line?

 How much will it cost the County?

 The County is investing $7.55 million in phase 1.
 A second phase that includes the rest of the County will be considered by Council in 2022.